tayyaba-invo/assignment-1/README.md

 jupyter notebook
 ```

-Open `supervised_ml_benchmark_completed.ipynb` and run all cells from top to bottom.
+Open `supervised_ml_benchmark.ipynb` and run all cells from top to bottom.

 ## Important
 The final test set is evaluated only after validation-based model comparison.
 The notebook generates the validation and test result tables automatically so metrics are not manually entered.